IQ Archive

 January 11, 2026

-Why Smart People Do Dumb Things: The Difference Between IQ and Rationality
+Why Smart People Do Incredibly Dumb Things: The Massive Difference Between IQ and True Rationality

-Have you ever wondered why a genius can make a disastrous life choice?
-Explore the concept of 'Dysrationalia' and why a high IQ is no shield against stupidity.
+Have you ever deeply wondered exactly why a certified genius can routinely make disastrous, foolish life choices?
+We explore the complex concept of 'Dysrationalia' and why a massive IQ is no shield against human stupidity.

 Read More →